Service

 What is cataract surgery?

-A cataract is a clouding of the natural lens inside your eye, causing blurred vision, glare, and difficulty with everyday tasks like reading and driving.
+A cataract is a clouding of the natural lens inside your eye, causing blurred vision, glare, and difficulty with everyday tasks like reading, driving, or recognising faces.
 Cataract surgery is the most commonly performed operation in the UK and involves replacing the clouded lens with a clear artificial intraocular lens (IOL) tailored to your prescription.

 At Vale Eye Surgeons, cataract surgery is performed by consultant ophthalmologists with over 12 years of surgical experience and complication rates well below the national average.